IOSCapstone/iBartender/README.md

 **1. User Stories (Required and Optional)**

 ***Required Must-have Stories***
-- User can register an account
+- User can register an account - COMPLETED
 - User can log in when account is created
 - User can search by cocktail
 - User can also search by ingredients